SumoLogic/sumologic-documentation/docs/contributing/create-doc.md

 ---
 id: create-doc
-title: Create and Publish a Sumo Doc
-sidebar_label: Create a New Doc
+title: Create a New Doc
 description: Learn how to create a doc, write content in markdown, and submit your changes to our repo.
 ---